vuejsfrankfurt/vuejsfrankfurt.de/docs/events/learningvue.md

 2. You'll need to pre-register for each event and bring your laptop.
 3. The seats are limited and we will charge a fee of 15 EUR per participant and per event.

-We've set up the first three events, and we plan for up to six events in total: each covering a different topic.
+We've set up the first three events starting on November 9th, and we plan for up to six events in total: each covering a different topic.
 Registrations are now open!

 **[Link to Registration](https://pretix.eu/ahus1/vuejs-beginner/)**